djbutler/djbutler.github.io/about.markdown

 permalink: /about/
 ---

-I'm Dan, and this blog is a place for me to share my ideas and start conversations.
-You can reach me at: [dbutler@salk.edu].
+I'm Dan, a research engineer in AI/ML and neuroscience.

+This blog is a place for me to share my thoughts and hopefully spark conversations, so please feel free to get in touch or tweet about the posts.